frankrutz/tensorflow/README.md

 # What you need to know:
-Basic knowledge how to build and run Docker containers
+Basic knowledge how to build and run Docker containers Basic linux-commandline knowledge
+Need to know how to set up a VNCViewer and how to connect it to a VNC server
+Good-to-know: Operating Linux Servers @ your favorite Cloud provider

 # Time needed
 ## Building the container